Menora v. Illinois High School Association: Legal reaction and analysis

 Feuerschwenger acknowledged that the Sherbert test was difficult to apply, relying on a subjective weighing of religious and state interests.
 However, he argued that even in trying to avoid the Sherbert test, the Seventh Circuit still weighed the competing interests in its decision.
-He wrote that Posner, by upholding the IHSA's safety claim as not completely unreasonable and making the students' claims primarily about basketball, still engaged in comparing the two interests, failing to avoid the complexity and confusion that the Sherbert balancing test had been criticized for.
+He wrote that Posner, by upholding the IHSA's safety claim as not completely unreasonable and making the students' claims primarily about basketball, still engaged in comparing the two interests, failing to avoid the complexity and confusion for which the Sherbert balancing test had been criticized.
 Posner's test, he argued, also made it too easy for the state to justify its laws, requiring only a "rational relation" and only considering the law's purpose, rather than its actual reach.
 Feuerschwenger instead proposed applying the strict scrutiny test used for the Equal Protection Clause, which only looks at the merits of the legislation rather than weighing it against the religious claim.
 He also suggested making the government prove that the legislation it is defending accomplishes its stated goals.

-Feuerschwenger and Mills also criticized the Court for seemingly giving less protection to the students' beliefs by concluding that, because halakha only requires a head-covering, the students have on religious interest in wearing kippot specifically; they argued that under the Supreme Court's ruling in Thomas v.
+Feuerschwenger and Mills also criticized the court for seemingly giving less protection to the students' beliefs by concluding that, because halakha only requires a head-covering, the students have no religious interest in wearing kippot specifically; they argued that under the Supreme Court's ruling in Thomas v.
 Review Board, a sincerely held belief should have First Amendment protection regardless of whether it is a part of established doctrine or a custom.